marzapower/MPNumericTextField/README.md

 `MPNumericTextField` is a class that extends the basic `UITextField` to make you easily input formatted numbers in a text field.

-It correctly handles decimal numbers, percentages and currency values, using either the current locale or a manually provided one.
+It correctly handles decimal numbers, integer numbers, percentages and currency values, using either the current locale or a manually provided one.

 ![Screenshot of BasicExample](https://raw.githubusercontent.com/marzapower/MPNumericTextField/master/Examples/BasicExample/screenshot.png)